knative/docs/docs/eventing/getting-started.md

 bar-display    1         1         1            1           16m
 ```

 The number in the **DESIRED** column should match the number in the **AVAILABLE** column.
 This may take a few minutes.
-If after two minutes the numbers still do not match, then see the [Debugging Guide](TODO).
+If after two minutes the numbers still do not match the example, then see the [Debugging Guide](./debugging/README.md).

 ### Create Triggers